jmg292/G-Net/README.md

 * Low maintenance
 * Open & Compatible

 It's designed to use this core IAM framework to expose domain management, device administration, and peer-to-peer network access functionality.
-Its target goal is to reduce the overall barrier to entry into modern enterprise-grade security by reducing the complexity zero trust network architecture and eliminating third party dependencies.
+Its target goal is to reduce the overall barrier to entry into modern enterprise-grade security by reducing the complexity of zero trust network architecture.

 There are a number of core components in various stages of active and planned development, including:

-* peer-to-peer distributed device administration tools,
+* peer-to-peer distributed device administration tools
-* peer-to-peer distributed network connectivity tools, and
+* peer-to-peer distributed network connectivity tools
 * interfaces between G-Net components and the existing standards in security and technology

 The project roadmap, planned development, and overall progress are available within [G-Net's Project Page](https://github.com/users/jmg292/projects/1)